 6.4 Illegal trade

 There was, and is currently, no indication of illegal trade.
+Illegal trade is not considered to have been a factor in the extinction of the northern gastric-brooding frog.

 6.5 Actual or potential trade impacts